henry2004y/henry2004y.github.io/_posts/2020-07-24-version-control.md

 git push --force origin my_branch
 ```

+Sometimes `rebase` will become a tedious option if you jump between branches.
+In this case, `cherry-pick` may be an easy alternative.
+Check out
+[How to Cherry Pick Commits]https://stackoverflow.com/questions/1670970/how-to-cherry-pick-multiple-commits) for more.

 As with many peer review projects, pull requests take a long time in the queue waiting to be merged.
 Handle the situation wisely to save your time and effort!